blekenbleu/Loaded/Oversteer.md

 	- steering and yaw are already angles

 ## SimHub `AccelerationSway` is a *velocity*, not *acceleration*
-- does not change sign while steering stays one side of center
+- By observation, does not change sign while steering stays one side of center
 - sway **acceleration** would zero when steering stops increasing
 - some games have local velocity X and local acceleration X properties...
 	- but acceleration plot does not zero when velocity plot has zero slope: